- Admissions to the Master's Degree Programmes at Hanken 2015

 Key Facts Regarding the Enclosures

 All educational documents (e.g. degree certificates, transcripts of records, diploma supplements etc.) must be officially certified by the issuing institution or a notary public.
 An officially certified copy is a copy that bears the stamp and signature of an authorised university official or a notary public.
 Regular photo copies of certified copies and copies certified by two private individuals are not accepted.
-Make sure you follow the country specific requirements regarding the enclosures!
+Applicants, whose degrees have been awarded in certain countries, need to pay special attention to the documentation before submitting it.
+In addition to the standard document requirements, educational documents from certain countries must be submitted in a certain way.
+These country-specific requirements must always be followed first and foremost, before any regular requirements for attesting documents.

 Officially certified copies of the educational documents in the original language must always be enclosed.
 If the documents are issued in a language other than English, Swedish or Finnish, an English translation must always be attached to the documents.
 The translations must be made by an authorised translator and must be submitted in original or as officially certified copies.
 Each page of an official translation must bear the translator's stamp and/or signature.
 Official translations must be exact translations of the original documents.
 Translations done by the applicant him- or herself are not accepted.